artoonie/SeePee/README.md

 Generates four plots - pull requests or emails welcome if you have additional suggestions.

+Be sure to update your timezone before running this.

 == Example/screenshot ==
 Using an example week of data, you'll get the following plots:
 ![Four plots of pee logs](example.png)